Lexicon

 ORIGINAL

-The second governing equation: value cannot be conjured from nothing, and the expenditure required to produce it leaves physical traces that no accounting trick can erase.
-Counterfeiting — whether of currency, credentials, or cognitive output — is the attempt to claim value without paying the thermodynamic cost; sound value is value whose production cost cannot be forged.
+Second governing equation.
+Value cannot be conjured from nothing, and the expenditure required to produce it leaves physical traces that no accounting trick can erase.
+Counterfeiting — of currency, credentials, or cognitive output — is the attempt to claim value without paying the thermodynamic cost; sound value is value whose production cost cannot be forged.
 What the diamond stores in the physics of carbon bonding under pressure, trained computation stores in parameters shaped by months of gradient descent over billions of tokens.
-Volume II traces this principle from the Solow residual through energy-economy coupling to the agentic economy, demonstrating that the factor of production that matters is not raw compute but structured computation disciplined by selection.
+The factor of production that matters is not raw compute but structured computation disciplined by selection.

 Verification Aristocracy